-Charlotte "Gasp" Gasparetti Ribar is writer for young adults and anyone who's figuring out what it means to grow up.
+Charlotte "Gasp" Gasparetti Ribar is a writer & creator for young adults and anyone who's figuring out what it means to grow up.

 Currently dwelling in Chicago, she's originally from Oakland, California.
-Before getting her degree in 2016 from Columbia College Chicago in Fiction Writing with a minor Management, all while keeping up with freelancing graphic design and concert photography in her free time.
+She received her degree in 2016 from Columbia College Chicago in Fiction Writing with a minor Management, all while keeping up with freelance graphic design and concert photography in her free time.

-Since first exploring her love of writing in elementary school Gasparetti Ribar has developed a strong sense of voice and a distinct style that carries over various mediums and lengths.
-Her work has been described as lyrical, funny, and engaging.
+Growing up with a poet for a grandfather, Gasparetti Ribar knew from the beginning she wanted to be involved with storytelling.
+From there she has developed a strong sense of voice and a distinct style that carries over various mediums and lengths.
+Her work has been described as lyrical, funny, haunting, and engaging.

 Besides being a writer, she is a silk screener and designer, a musician for herself, a feminist, an architecture enthusiast, a live music photographer, and a t-shirt cutter.

-She specializes in Young Adult Fiction and Non-Fiction Essays, and now, apparently, blogging.
-That last one was a bit of a surprise.
+She specializes in Young Adult Fiction and Non-Fiction Essays.